Debasmita-Rana/OIBSIP/README.md

-Online Reservation System
+Online Reservation System,
-This application is built entirely in Java and simulates the end-to-end booking process using three core, modular components:
+this application is built entirely in Java and simulates the end-to-end booking process using three core, modular components:

 Login Module: Secure user authentication using in-memory credentials.